jeswr/queryable-credentials/README.md

 Based on the above, it seems to me that the most sensible way forward is to in parallel work on the following three streams of work:
   - Work on improved hashing algorithms that would begin to allow e.g. range proofs when added to the existing [BBS](https://www.w3.org/TR/vc-di-bbs/#test-vectors) VC spec.
   - Reach out to the authors of [Lean ZKP](https://eprint.iacr.org/2024/267.pdf) to understand the feasibility of implementing a solution on top of their work.
+  - Evaluate the feasibility of implementation on top of [Circuitree](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9718332).
   - Experiment with implementing some basic SPARQL opertions on top of [riskzero](https://risczero.com) to get a sense of how easy it is to build any kind of ZKP query evalutation on top of that systen - and what plumbing needs to be done to create the type of APIs that we want.